Difference Between Job Analysis and Job Design

 Goals

-The objectives of job analysis and job design are also an important points of difference between these two.
+The objectives of job analysis and job design are also important points of difference between these two.
 Here are the major goals of job design:

 • To boost employees’ productivity and morale